updated Summer 2018

 9. Prepare for Class, Even if it’s Just Conversation

 Don’t drop the ball when it comes to class prep.
 After all that insistence on pricing, scheduling and cancellation, those who don’t come to class prepared will lose all of the professional pretext it took to arrange the class in the first place.
 Plus, if students aren’t happy with your classes they will look for a replacement without hesitation.
+Nowadays, native English teachers are easy to come by in Spain.

 Be organized, make photocopies, bring games to play, newspaper articles to read and debate or simply a list of topics to discuss.
 Never show up without a plan!